Blood Stain Removal - How To Remove Blood Stains

 Step 1: Mix a solution of two cups cold water and one tablespoon dishwashing liquid.

-Step 2: Using this solution, sponge the stain from the blood with a clean white cloth.
+Step 2: Using this solution, sponge the stain with a clean white cloth.

-Hint: If the blood stain has dried onto the upholstery, brush off as much of the dried blood as possible before you begin using the blood stain removal solution.
+Hint: If the spot has dried onto the upholstery, brush off as much of the dried blood as possible before you begin using the blood stain removal solution.

-Step 3: Next, blot at the solution until the liquid is absorbed.
+Step 3: Next, blot the solution until the liquid is absorbed.

-Step 4: Repeat steps 2-3 until the blood stain is removed from the upholstery.
+Step 4: Repeat steps 2-3 until the spot is removed from the upholstery.

 Step 5: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.